SceloNkabinde-95/shakespeare-story-generator/README.md

 By using a random number between 1 and 5 to pick out the first speaker in the list of the speakers (where First Citizen correlates with 1, All correlates with 2, Second Citizen correlates with 3, Menenius correlates with 4, Marcius correlates with 5) we determine the probabilities to move to the next speaker and then pick the speaker with the highest probability as the next speaker in the same way as the example above.
 Thereafter we repeat the process while ensuring that we don't pick anyone who was picked before - we do this until we've exhausted the list.

+### Phase 4 Stage 2: Generating the speech of each speaker

+In this phase we use python to to store three final files per speaker.
+The first file is the transition matrix for the words of each speaker, then we store the list of unique words by each speaker throughout the story, then the final file is a count of each speaker's individual speech's count - i.e. if person 1 had their second speech in the story being them saying "Yes sir" then in the list for person 1's word count (item 2) the word count would be 2.

+We use the list of the count of words to randomly pick out an item therein to determine each speaker's speech length so that every time the button to generate a story is clicked the speaker has a different length speech.
+Then we apply the markov chain process using the transition matrix and the list of words spoken by the speaker in a similar way we did in phase 4 stage 2.